DimitriGilbert/AILA/readme.md

         * 3 switches (from shadcn) one for each value (1, 2, 4)
         * for each switch, a concise text and a hover-card with further explanation
-* [~] licence text for each bit and bit value, store in public asset in md files distinct text for each bit and bit value will help in creating better fitting licences
+* [~] licence text for each bit and bit value, store in public asset in md files distinct text for each bit and bit value will help in creating better fitting licenses
     * [~] weights/{0,1,2,3,4,5,6,7}.md
     * [~] model/{0,1,2,3,4,5,6,7}.md
     * [~] data/{0,1,2,3,4,5,6,7}.md